Kári Stefánsson: Drug discovery

+deCODE Genetics has maintained a long-term partnership with Amgen, which acquired the company in 2012 for $415 million.
+Since the acquisition, deCODE has operated as a wholly owned subsidiary of Amgen while continuing its research activities and contributing to Amgen's drug development programs.The company has continued to publish research related to genetics, drug targets, human diversity, and evolution.

 The integration with Amgen coincided with the beginning of large-scale whole-genome sequencing at deCODE and the imputation of that data throughout the company's Iceland dataset.
 With that data, Stefansson and his colleagues at Amgen believed that genomics could be transformative to drug development in a way that was not possible with only SNP-chip and GWAS data.
 Importantly, they could identify rare, high-impact mutations affecting common phenotypes — in brief, the most extreme versions of common diseases — yielding drug targets with potentially better validated and more tractable therapeutic potential.
 This "rare-for-common" approach is now being followed by many drug companies.
 The identification of ASGR1 was an example of this and was taken into drug discovery to develop novel cholesterol-fighting drugs.

 More broadly, Amgen's longtime chief scientific officer Sean Harper said in 2018 that "with the acquisition of deCODE we gained an industrial capability to do population genetics" that could provide human genetic validation for any target or compound. deCODE assessed Amgen's entire clinical pipeline within a month of the acquisition, delivering information that has helped to avoid clinical failures and prioritize and guide trials.
 Harper claims that this "target-first drug development" model enabled the company to address its own version of the industry's endemic productivity problem.
 He estimated that "just [by] having strong genetic support for half your pipeline you can improve your rate of return on R&D investments by approximately 50%."